 Chantry is an ArcheryGB registered club with Affiliations to NCAS & YAA.
 Some of our members have affiliations to BLBS & NFAS.
 Our membership includes men, women and children, aged 9 and upwards.
 Many of these engage in a range of tournaments both locally and through out the country.

-For those who want to get involved with archery we run a beginner course including all the training you'd need to make a start, checkout the Learn to Shoot link above for all the details.
+For those who want to get involved with archery we run a beginner course including all the training you need to make a start, checkout the Beginners Course for all the details.

 Further infomation can be found on the club's Facebook page available on the navigation bar above.

 Due to recent incidents of arrows shot by our members being found on the field by staff of Phoenix and also football players, we have been forced to adopt a mandatory club policy of "No name, no shoot".

 This means that anyone who wants to shoot outside on the Phoenix field will be required to have their names printed on all arrows they intend to shoot.
 This can be done by either purchasing adhesive name labels or using a permanent marker.